Anik-et/CPP-Performance-Optimizer/README.md

 Paid Cloud: GPT-4o, Claude 3.5 Sonnet, Grok 2

-(You can easily add or remove models by editing the AVAILABLE_MODELS dictionary in optimizer.py!)
+(You can easily add or remove models by editing the AVAILABLE_MODELS dictionary inside main.ipynb!)

 ⚠️ Known Limitations